rsrini7/Smart-Support-Buddy/README.md

 # Production Issue Identifier

-A GenAI-powered solution for handling production issues by analyzing Microsoft Outlook MSG files and Jira tickets to identify root causes and solutions.
+A GenAI-powered solution for handling support issues / queries by analyzing Microsoft Outlook MSG files and Jira tickets to identify root causes and solutions.

 ## Overview

-This application helps teams manage production issues by:
+This application helps teams manage support issues / queries by:

 1. Reading and parsing Microsoft Outlook MSG files containing issue details
 2. Integrating with Jira to correlate tickets with issue reports